wjrmffldrhrl/Area/README.md

 # Area
-Index area for working with strings
+Index area for working with something need to control area